-Chordoma caregiver and fundraiser Noreen Potempa gave an inspiring talk at our Chordoma Community Conference at Northwestern Medicine in Chicago this June.
+Chordoma caregiver and fundraiser Noreen Potempa gave an inspiring talk at our Chordoma Community Conference at Northwestern Medicine in Chicago in June 2019.
 She spoke about her husband Mick’s journey with chordoma and how it led to their desire to pay it forward to give others with chordoma a future.
 We’re so grateful for their support.

 Watch Noreen’s powerful presentation and read the full transcript of her remarks below.